mzettwitz/ShadowRoller/README.md

 # ShadowRoller
 A fast and easy to use Discord dice bot for Shadowrun 4
+Type --help for more available commands

 ### Dependencies
 #### Core
 - Python 3.6
-- Discord 1.4.1
+- Discord 1.7.1
 - Numpy

 #### Additional testing